20 Things to do in Banff in Winter for Non-Skiers

 Hike Up Tunnel Mountain

 The hike up Tunnel Mountain is a short and cruisy one that you can do right while staying at a hotel in Downtown Banff.
-The hike up to the summit will take less than an hour and provides excellent views over the Bow Valley, Downtown Banff, and Mount Rundle.
+The hike up to the summit should take less than an hour and provides excellent views over the Bow Valley, Downtown Banff, and Mount Rundle.

-Tunnel Mountain is a fun trail in the winter as it’s not too steep and we’ve never experienced it too icy either.
+Tunnel Mountain is a fun trail in the winter as it’s not too steep, and we’ve never experienced it too icy either.
 Meaning you won’t need microspikes or poles to tackle this hike in Banff in winter, though having those items never hurts!

 Wild Skate on Lake Minnewanka, Two Jack Lake, Johnson Lake and Beyond

 If you hit Banff just right, it’s possible to ice skate on one of the many lakes.
 My favorite is Johnson Lake, but there are so many amazing ones.
 The key is to hit the lake right after it freezes, but right before the next snowfall for the smoothest skate.
-Typically this happens throughout November and December, but it all depends on the year.
+Typically this happens throughout November and December, but it all depends on the weather.

 Catch the Northern Lights